 Articles like this raise the question as to whether there a point at which purchasing a new home is a bad idea for a senior or someone with a disability.
-To answer this question, I sought responses from individuals with three different perspectives: Scott Cruse, who, in addition to being employed a legal assistant with Hall Booth Smith, P.C., is an individual with a disability and a homeowner; attorney Jonathan Ginsberg of Ginsberg Law Offices, who focuses his practice on bankruptcy and Social Security Disability; and care manager Tracy Johnson, RN, CCM, Founder and CEO of Premier Care Management of Georgia, LLC.
+To answer this question, I sought responses from individuals with three different perspectives: Scott Cruce, who, in addition to being employed as a legal assistant with Hall Booth Smith, P.C., is an individual with a disability and a homeowner; attorney Jonathan Ginsberg of Ginsberg Law Offices, who focuses his practice on bankruptcy and Social Security Disability; and care manager Tracy Johnson, RN, CCM, Founder and CEO of Premier Care Management of Georgia, LLC.
 Each contributor provided unexpected insights into this issue.

-Scott Cruse.
+Scott Cruce.
 Blind since birth, Scott provided his unique perspective about the factors an individual with disabilities may want to evaluate when purchasing a residence.
 Scott suggests that people with disabilities focus on how they will access the community services they need.
 “If buying a house/condo in an urban environment is possible, I advise that just for the much easier time of getting around, not only on foot but also getting ride services and/or public transportation….
 I think it may also be prudent to live close enough to retail that you can get out and walk to if you need something suddenly.”
 He also highlights the importance of living near a good walking environment.
 “I think actually that sidewalks are probably the biggest key.
 If you look somewhere even in an urban area, with non-consistent or questionable sidewalks, it is going to make travel of any kind much more complicated.”
 Because of the need for proximity to stores and public transportation, Scott is hesitant to recommend that someone with a disability live outside of an urban area.
 “Sadly, for the most independence, I guess it all comes down to stay in the city; visit the country.”

 Attorney Jonathan Ginsberg.
 Jonathan Ginsberg finds that retirees develop liquidity problems when they purchase houses on a fixed income.
 He gives the example of a retiree who purchases a new home in a retirement community.
 In making the down payment, the retiree pays cash or converts equity into the home.
 Unfortunately, because of that large purchase, the retiree has no access to cash in the event of a medical emergency or other crises.
 The retiree relies on credit to make payments and accumulates credit card debt.
 To escape the debt, the retiree may then turn to bankruptcy.